holywyvern/pixi-isometric-tilemaps/README.md

 ### tilemap.interactiveTiles

-Allows the tiles to have extra events if you set ti to a true value.
+Allows the tiles to have extra events if you set it to a true value.

 The following events will work with the tilemap: